Environmental Footprint for Expanded Shale, Clay and Slate Lightweight Aggregate

 To access the PCR for Construction Product-Related Products and Services: Part B Expanded Shale, Clay, and Slate Lightweight Aggregate EPD Requirements, please visit https://www.shopulstandards.com/ProductDetail.aspx?productId=ULE10010-37_2_S_20220125 to create a free account and download the pdf at no cost.

-For additional information, see ESCSI Info Sheet #9153, Embodied Energy to Manufacture Expanded Shale, Clay and Slate Lightweight Aggregate.
+For additional information, see ESCSI Info Sheet #9153-23, Environmental Footprints for the Production Process of Expanded Shale, Clay, and Slate (ESCS) Lightweight Aggregate.

 Walter P. Moore completed a study in 2012 that compared the embodied energy in the structural system of a steel-framed building with lightweight concrete (LWC) floor slabs on composite steel deck to the same system using normalweight concrete (NWC).
 Four structural systems were compared, and all the systems had the same floor acceleration; fire rating; and live, wind and seismic loads.